Dynatrace/dynatrace-operator/README.md

 To get native Kubernetes metrics, you need to connect the Kubernetes API to Dynatrace.

-1.Get the Kubernetes API URL
+1. Get the Kubernetes API URL

 ```sh
 $ kubectl config view --minify -o jsonpath='{.clusters[0].cluster.server}'
 ```

-2.Get the bearer token
+2. Get the bearer token

 ```sh
 $ kubectl get secret $(kubectl get sa dynatrace-kubernetes-monitoring -o jsonpath='{.secrets[0].name}' -n dynatrace) -o jsonpath='{.data.token}' -n dynatrace | base64 --decode
 ```

-3.In Dynatrace, go to Settings > Cloud and virtualization > Kubernetes
+3. In Dynatrace, go to Settings > Cloud and virtualization > Kubernetes

-4.Select Connect new cluster
+4. Select Connect new cluster

-5.Provide a Name, the Kubernetes API URL, and the Bearer token for the Kubernetes cluster and click 'Connect'
+5. Provide a Name, the Kubernetes API URL, and the Bearer token for the Kubernetes cluster and click 'Connect'

 For detailed instructions see
 our [official help page.](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitor-kubernetes-environments/)